 Autopilot Event Viewer – Windows Autopilot Troubleshooting

 Event viewer is something we admins always use for troubleshooting.
-But currently I think event viewer is still not getting in to detailed events.
-This logs will help in your Windows Autopilot Troubleshooting.
+But currently, I think event viewer is still not getting into detailed events.
+These logs will help in your Windows Autopilot Troubleshooting.

 Navigate to “Application and Services Logs –> Microsoft –> Windows –> Provisioning-Diagnostics-Provider –> AutoPilot

-For more details on autopilot eventviewer events refer this link
+For more details on autopilot event viewer events.

 Conclusion – Windows Autopilot Troubleshooting